![]() |

 kilometers in the early 1900's to about 80 square kilometers in 1986.

-The habitat favored by the WHISTLING WARBLER is dense undergrowth and
+The habitat favored by the Whistling Warbler is dense undergrowth and

 vine-tangles in primary rainforest, and also: palm brake, elfin forest,